 American Residential Properties Technical Analysis (NYSE:ARPI)

-Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of American Residential Properties stock price relative to previous trades.
+Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the ARPI stock.
 Currently the stock price of $15.89 is in the upper range of American Residential Properties bollinger bands.

-The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
-If the RSI of ARPI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The RSI technical indicator is a momentum oscillator.
+It compares the speed and change in price movements.
+If the RSI of ARPI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.